Travel insurance for cancer patients | Medical travel insurance guide

 Oxygen requirements: If you require long-term oxygen therapy, you should arrange supply at the destination country before you travel.
 Your UK oxygen provider should be able to arrange for supplementary oxygen to be available at the destination, although there may be a charge.
 You should obtain details of who to contact at the holiday destination if problems arise regarding the supplementary oxygen supply.
-Although commercial aircraft have an emergency oxygen supply, it is intended solely for an emergency.
+Although commercial aircrafts have an emergency oxygen supply, it is intended solely for an emergency.
 If there is likelihood that you will require supplementary oxygen during the flight, you should discuss needs fully with the airline at the time of booking.
 The healthcare provision of many major airlines are summarised on the British Lung Foundation website (www.britishlungfoundation.org)

 Avoiding diarrhoea and vomiting: - Diarrhoea and vomiting can be debilitating to individuals who are generally in good health, but can be devastating to a patient with advanced cancer.